Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Bird.md

 | Updated    | Description
 | ----       | ---
+| 2022-01-24 | We ask if there's an update
+| 2022-01-17 | Bird emails: will check development team if delivering the MDS/GBFS/TOMP feed is possible
+| 2022-01-17 | Bird email documentation of a Bird-specific API.
+We don't support the Bird-specific API, so we ask to share one of the [supported international data standards](https://docs.crow.nl/deelfietsdashboard/hr-dataspec/)
-| 2022-01-13 | Bondi emailed: Bondi will share their MDS/GBFS feed with us
+| 2022-01-13 | Bird emails: Gemeente Amersfoort asked to include Bird in the Dashboard Deelmobiliteit.
+Bird will share their MDS/GBFS feed with us if we share an email address to share it with